LaunchYourVibe

 Invalid email address

-LaunchYourVibe A-10
+LAUNCHYOURVIBE A-10

 Screen readers don't infer visual proximity.
 Use aria-describedby to link the error message to its input, and role="alert" so it's announced immediately when it appears. aria-invalid="true" also signals the field state.